smetana228/UGH_Coding_CodeOK_CentralAsia/README.md

 # UGH_Coding_CodeOK_CentralAsia
 UberGO
 An application made for Uber Global Hackathon in Coding Category - "UberGO".
+By Nursultan Asilbekov & Kairat Murataliev.
 It is a innovative, inclusive eco rideshare app to solve challenges on roads.

 Clone the repository
 ```bash